Suburbanno/AyuGramDocs/shared/ghost.md

 ## Read on Interact

-If you don't want others to know you're using a **Ghost Mode**, you can enable this option to read messages after certain actions and appear online for a second.
+If you don't want others to know you're using a **Ghost Mode**, you can enable this option to read messages after certain actions and appear online for a second

 ## Schedule Messages